dnlbowers/jobs-a-gooden/README.md

 ![instructions page](docs/images/features/instructions/instructions-page.JPG)

 ### ***Access to instructions page:***
-There are three ways a user can access the site instructions detailing how to use the sites primary feature of tracking a job search journey.
+There are three ways a user can access the site instructions detailing how to use the site's primary feature of tracking a job search journey.
 #### ***Nav link:***
 ![Nav link to instructions page](docs/images/features/instructions/nav-link.JPG)